Texas Health Care Information Collection

 The Technical Specifications manual is intended for the hospital and ambulatory surgery center IT staff or software vendor that will create the electronic data extraction for reporting and correcting data.
 The Appendices include information that may be useful in the submission of outpatient data.

-- 5010 Inpatient and Outpatient Appendices, contains default codes, payer source codes, audit list, race/ethnicity documents, and other helpful information, updated November 19, 2014 (PDF, 1.45 MB)
+- 5010 Inpatient and Outpatient Appendices, Version 3.2 contains default codes, payer source codes, audit list, race/ethnicity documents, and other helpful information, updated December 7, 2015 (PDF, 394 KB)

 Data Submission - Electronic